rackerlabs/devsite/source/_posts/2014-04-09-my-heart-bleeds.markdown

 On the account settings page, click the pencil icon to change your password, and use the "Reset..." link to generate a new API key:

 {% img /images/2014-04-09-my-heart-bleeds/reset.png 'Reset password and API Key' 'Reset password and API Key' %}

+# Relax

+Pat yourself on the back for helping to protect your users and the internet.
+You need it.
+If you weren't the one to patch systems, go thank your Ops folks.
+Major props to HeartBleed for completely viral marketing that made people patch fast.

+This whole incident should teach us all how much of the web relies on open source and how we need to continue to support it for years to come.
+This confirms our [resolution to support open source and open source development](http://www.rackspace.com/blog/rackspaces-policy-on-contributing-to-open-source/).